np-overflow/handbook/src/proposals/open.md

 ## Recommendation

-This document you're reading, of course.
 A simple, and well organized repository that makes information accessible to **everyone**.
-Dubbed the Handbook, it is heavily inspired by the GitLab Handbook.
+It is heavily inspired by the Handbook that GitLab created.

 GitLab is a fully remote company, and has had great success working remotely.

 At GitLab, they saw some benefits listed [here](https://about.gitlab.com/handbook/about/), or in the list below for the ones relevant to us: